-The NDRRA is a joint funding initiative of the Commonwealth and state governments to provide disaster relief and recovery payments and infrastructure restoration to help communities recover from the effects of natural disasters and terrorist acts.
-In Queensland, this program is managed on a whole-of-government basis by the Queensland Reconstruction Authority (the QRA).
+The NDRRA is a joint funding initiative of the Commonwealth and State Governments to provide disaster relief and recovery payments and infrastructure restoration to help communities recover from the effects of natural disasters and terrorist acts.
+This program is managed on a whole-of-government basis by the Queensland Reconstruction Authority (the QRA).

-Definition of an eligible disaster
+Meaning of an eligible disaster